 Dr. Sekula developed one of the first Masters of Science Programs offering a specialty in Forensic Nursing.
 In early 2001, because of her expertise in psychiatry, she was asked to develop a graduate program that would interface with The Wecht Institute Certificate program.
 Forensic nursing was a new area of practice at the time, and the incidences of violence were growing at alarming rates.
 Through her work with other forensic specialists, she developed a unique forensic master's program that incorporated courses developed in The Law School, along with newly formed advanced practice forensic nursing courses.
 Subsequently, Dr. Sekula applied for and received two program grants from The Department of Health and Human Services (HRSA): the first grant was awarded in September of 2003 for $820,428, and a second was awarded in 2006 in the amount of $912,421.
 These grants helped make the forensic graduate programs among the most popular programs at Duquesne University and throughout the forensic nursing community.
 The graduate MSN forensic programs have grown to include DNP and PhD programs.

-In the process of developing these programs, Dr. Sekula recognized the need to offer SANE-A (Sexual Assault Nurse Examiner - Adult) training programs online for nurses unable to attend the one-week training.
+In the process of developing these programs, Dr. Sekula recognized the need to offer SANE-A (Sexual Assault Nurse Examiner - Adult) training programs online for nurses unable to attend the one-week, live training.
 Duquesne's online SANE-A training is at the forefront in preparing nurses to serve the needs of victims of sexual assault throughout the country, particularly in rural and underserved areas.
+The course , to date, has educated over 900 nurses in this area.

-Dr. Sekula was inducted as a Fellow in the American Academy of Nursing in 2011.
+Dr. Sekula was inducted as a Fellow of the American Academy of Nursing in 2011.
+In February 2023, she was named a Fellow of the American Academy of Forensic Sciences.
 Her work is recognized as a significant contribution to the advancement of the role of forensic nursing regarding victims and perpetrators of violence through her leadership in evidence-based graduate programs and her continuing energy to expand forensic nursing science through her research and practice trajectory.
-She is currently the recipient of a three-year HRSA ANE-SANE Program grant (2018-2021).
+Shea has received two HRSA ANE-SANE grants (2018-2021 abd 2021-2025) for a total of three million dollars to support programming that will increase the number of sexual assault nurse examiners throughout the United States.

 MSN, Post-Master's, Psychiatric Nursing, Duquesne University, 1999